 In a state tax audit, the FTB identifies tax issues, gathers and evaluates your records and financial information, and proposes the tax amount under state law.
 The audit is supposed to follow all relevant tax laws and established legal interpretations and examine the relevant facts without bias.
 The audit may be performed as a desk audit or a field audit.
 The former is conducted through written correspondence and is usually only performed for audits that are limited to simple issues.
 A field audit may happen in your home, at your business place, or, if we represent you, at our office.

 The results of the audit are provided in writing at the end of the process.
 The FTB will issue one of several different documents.
 For example, the document may be a No Change letter that states that your tax return is accepted as you filed it, and no further tax is owed.
 Or it may be a Notice of Proposed Assessment, stating that additional tax is owed.
 If you do not agree with the proposed adjustments, you may be able to appeal or file a protest, but this does not stop interest from accruing.
-We can help you evaluate whether you have grounds for one of these options.
+A state tax audit attorney at our Los Angeles firm can help you evaluate whether you have grounds for one of these options.

 If you disagree with the FTB's decision, you may file an appeal in writing within 30 days from the date that the FTB mails a Notice of Action letter.
 If you fail to appeal within that time frame, the FTB’s decision is final, and you must pay the amount demanded in the FTB's written demand for payment within 10 days.
 At an appeal, the FTB and the taxpayer have the opportunity to present further information to support their respective positions.
 The Board of Equalization will hold an oral hearing unless both the FTB and the taxpayer waive this.
 A decision made by the Board of Equalization binds the FTB but not the taxpayer.
 You may pay the tax, claim a refund, and still appeal in California Superior Court.
 A court decision may also be appealed.